State of M&A Data Rooms — Q1 2026 Read the report →

 EngageB2B startups selling into large enterprises$250k investment + customer access (Engage)Corporate go-to-market + partner network (Engage)

-Cox Cleantech AcceleratorCleantech + infrastructure + industrial efficiency$100k investment; 12-week; 5 startups/cohort (Cox Enterprises)Corporate mentorship + pilots/commercial agreements (Cox Enterprises)
+Cox Cleantech AcceleratorCleantech + infrastructure + industrial efficiency$250k investment (2026 cohort); 12-week; 5 startups/cohort (Cox Enterprises)Corporate mentorship + pilots/commercial agreements (Cox Enterprises)

 Atlanta Tech Village – It Takes a VillageUnderrepresented founders going from early traction → investable story12-week pre-accelerator + mentorship/community (atlantatechvillage.com)Strong ATL founder community + recurring cohorts (LinkedIn)